-Degree requirements: An honours degree of 2:2 or above.
+Degree requirements: An Honours degree normally (2:2) or higher from a United Kingdom higher education institution or equivalent qualification.
+Applicants with a 3rd class degree will be considered on an individual basis.
 GCSE requirements: Minimum of grade C/4 or equivalent in English, Mathematics and Science, prior to application.
-Experience requirements: 5-10 days experience in Primary Schools, Early Years and Nursery settings is desirable but not essential: 3-7 route: early years experience 5-11 route: experience in Key Stages 1 or 2 An A level or equivalent or significant experience to support chosen specialist subject research For subject pathways: An honours degree (2:2 or above) or equivalent in the pathway subject or closely related area and a demonstration of the relevance of prior experience and commitment to the subject at application.
+Experience requirements: ts: 5-10 days experience in Primary Schools, Early Years and Nursery settings is desirable but not essential: 3-7 route: early years experience 5-11 route: experience in Key Stages 1 or 2 An A level or equivalent or significant experience to support chosen specialist subject research For subject pathways: An honours degree (2:2 or above) or equivalent in the pathway subject or closely related area and a demonstration of the relevance of prior experience and commitment to the subject at application.